An Image-based Typology for Visualization: Additional Results ( )

 \section{Additional Results (\expertExternal)}

 \tochange{\autoref{fig:expEvalAgree} shows a list of images where all participants chose the exact same labels as we did in our own coding.
 These examples show that, despite the rich visual features in each of our types, participants can use our category descriptions to identify image types. \autoref{fig:exp:hardest} shows some example images \expertExternal participants had mostly disagreed with our answers.
-The cases that \expertExternal found challenging matched the challenging cases we \expertUs encountered during the coding process.
+The cases that \expertExternal found challenging matched those we \expertUs encountered during the coding process.
 Labels were not made available to indicate the data and the image captions.
 Participants read the images alone. \tochange{ For example, Image 1 was coded by \expertExternal as \textit{Generalized line-based representation}.
-Here it is very difficult to determine the types if without knowing what the data represent. } }
+Here, it is very difficult to determine the types without knowing what the data represents. } }